TL;DR

 We all build our lives on foundations.
 We invest in our education, nurture our relationships, and dedicate ourselves to our careers.
 But what about the invisible architecture that holds it all together?
-The framework that ensures a sudden storm—a serious illness, an unexpected injury—doesn’t bring the entire structure crashing down.
+The framework that can help support a sudden storm—a serious illness, an unexpected injury—doesn’t bring the entire structure crashing down.

 For many of us, especially those in demanding roles across the UK, this financial scaffolding is often an afterthought.
 We are architects, surgeons, electricians, consultants, and entrepreneurs—masters of our craft, focused on building our future.
 Yet, we often neglect to build the one thing that protects it all: a robust personal protection plan.